 Primary vs. Secondary Knowledge

 The lesson is that the foundation of the material world is not the smallest atom.
 The foundation is the biggest idea.
 The universe originates in the biggest idea, not the smallest atoms.
 The universe is sandwiched between two ideas—everything and nothing.
 The idea ‘everything’ is at the top of the universe (above Brahma) and the idea ‘nothing’ is at the bottom of the universe (the root of the lotus).
 If one tries to seek the origin downwards, neither can one reach this origin, and even if someone got close to it, their conclusion would be that the foundation is ‘nothing’.
-Looking deeper inside matter is therefore an infinite process, and it ultimately ends in the conclusion of nothingness.
+Looking deeper inside matter is an infinite process, and it ultimately ends with the conclusion of definitive nothingness.

 Sāńkhya’s View of Developmental Psychology